spacetelescope/jwst/docs/jwst/wfs_combine/main.rst

    separately in the x and y axes, of all pixel values that are above 50% of the peak signal in the smoothed image.
 3. Create subarrays from image 1 and 2 centered on the computed source centroid.
-4. For a range of +/- 2 pixels on either side of the nominal offsets computed from the WCS info, compute the cross-correlation between the two images.
+4. Create the cross-correlation image of the two input images.
+5. Find the peak intensity of the cross-correlation image and use this to determine the refined offset.
-5. Use the pixel offsets corresponding to the cross-correlation minimum as delta offsets to add to the nominal offsets computed from the WCS info.
+6. Use the find the difference between the cross-correlation pixel offsets and the WCS offsets.
+    Add these deltas to the nominal offsets computed from the WCS info to form the refined offsets.

 Creating the Combined Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^